Quasilinear rough partial differential equations with transport noise: Rough parabolic equations

 \section{Rough parabolic equations}

-The purpose of this section is to investigate existence, uniqueness and $L^\infty$ estimates for a class of non-degenerate parabolic equations with affine-linear rough input, with the aim of providing the lower bound estimate which is needed in the proof of Theorem \ref{thm:regular}, but also generalizing the results of \cite{hocquet2017energy,hocquet2018generalized,hocquet2018ito} to broader conditions.
+The purpose of this section is to investigate existence, uniqueness and $L^\infty$ estimates for a class of non-degenerate parabolic equations with affine-linear rough input, with the aim of providing the lower bound estimate which is needed in the proof of Theorem \ref{thm:regular}, but also completing the results of \cite{hocquet2017energy,hocquet2018generalized,hocquet2018ito}.
 The last subsection also introduces a notion of solution for backward problems, and gives the proof of a backward versus forward product formula.
-This in turn will also provide a rigorous justification of the ``change of weight'' operated in the proof of the second uniqueness result, i.e.\ formula \eqref{product_v_m}.
-See Section \ref{sec:uniqueness_2}.\\
+This will also provide a rigorous justification of the ``change of weight'' operated in the proof of the second uniqueness result, i.e.\ formula \eqref{product_v_m}.
+See Section \ref{sec:uniqueness_2}.

 In the sequel, we suppose that we are given some $(d+2)$-dimensional path $Y^i\in C^\alpha(0,T;W^{3,\infty}),$ $i=-1,0,\dots d,$ as well as an ``enhancement'' $\Y$ of it (see Assumption \ref{ass:solution_coef} below), and we assume as before $\alpha>1/3.$ We are interested in existence, uniqueness and boundedness results for the following parabolic ansatz with unknown $z_t(x)$